jlightstone/cs_project/README.md

 ## II.
 Feature Extraction

-Using resourses from [kaggle](https://www.kaggle.com/c/LANL-Earthquake-Prediction/discussion/94390#latest-554034), we determined 16 statistical features that serve as potential candidates for understanding our the experimental data.
+Using resourses from [kaggle](https://www.kaggle.com/c/LANL-Earthquake-Prediction/discussion/94390#latest-554034), we determined 16 statistical features that serve as potential candidates for understanding the experimental data.
 The features are broken into four different catagories- basic, fast fourier transformed, rolling window, and mel-frequency features.

-The basic features are calculate using simple statistics and include ‘mean’, ‘std’, and ‘skew’.
-The fast fourier transformed features convert the time-domain signal into a frequency-domain signal, which results in real and imaginary numbers.
-The mean and standard deviation for the real and imaginary numbers were calculated, resulting in 4 more features.
-The rolling windows method resulted from breaking the larger data set into a rolling window size of 100.
+The 'basic' features are calculate using simple statistics and include ‘mean’, ‘std’, and ‘skew’.
+The 'fast fourier transformed' features convert the time-domain signal into a frequency-domain signal, which results in real and imaginary numbers.
+The mean and standard deviation for the real and imaginary numbers are calculated, resulting in 4 additional features.
+The 'rolling windows method' resulted from breaking the larger data set into a rolling window size of 100.
 From this, the mean, standard deviation, and upper and lower percentiles subsets were used to extract an additional six features.
 Lastly, the Librosa toolbox was used to calculate the Mel-frequency cepstral coefficients of two features.
+Below four of the calculated features are plotted on the same graph as the time to failure.

 <p align="center">
   <img/ src="https://github.com/jlightstone/cs_project/blob/master/Graphs/Feature_1.png">